 This aversion of received modelling practice in high dose radiation therapy to deal with the inherent uncertainty in the occurrence of any of the sequelae to irradiation does not end there.
-The most characteristic feature of any radiobiological model are the uncertainties that encumber its development, validation, and deployment: uncertainty in the form of the model; uncertainty in the values of functions of the parameters of the model; uncertainty in the values of functions of the parameters of the model - such as the predicted response.
+The most characteristic feature of any radiobiological model are the uncertainties that encumber its development, validation, and deployment: uncertainty in the form of the model; uncertainty in the values of functions of the parameters of the model - such as the predicted response.
 Although such uncertainties can be rigorously treated by correct statistical methods, such methods are, apparently, rarely employed in the production of the published reports of high-dose radiation effects.
-This indifference of the peer-group to a fundamental ontological feature of their field finds expression in the absence of such measures of uncertainty as the goodness-of-fit of a model (represented by the probability distribution of a goodness-of-fit statistic such as χ^2) and the precision of estimates of the model parameters, or functions of these parameters such as the response (represented by the $(1-\alpha)$ confidence limits on the parameters, or on the response).
+This indifference of the peer-group to a fundamental ontological feature of their field finds expression in the absence of such measures of uncertainty as the goodness-of-fit of a model (represented by the probability distribution of a goodness-of-fit statistic such as χ^2) and the precision of estimates of the model parameters, or functions of these parameters such as the response (represented by the (1- α) confidence limits on the parameters, or on the response).